Kelpshav/TimberlineCS/APCSA/Project3/DixieCupMaker/README.md

 	* public String getItem(int i)
 	* public void setItem(int index, String n)
 	* public void swap(DixieCup b, int i1, int i2)
+	* public int numItems()
 	* public int mostItems()
 	* public int leastItems()
 	* public String toString()
-	* public int numItems()

 You will also write the DixieCupMaker class.
-This class will have a scanner that prompts the user for the number of cups.
+This class will have a scanner that prompts the user for the number of cups (Up to 3, but not less than 2).
 The scanner must also prompt the user for the number of items allowed in each cup.
 Finally, your scanner will prompt the user for different items, along with the Dixie cup in which to place the items.

 Once the cups are populated with items, your program will have a menu which prompts the user with the following options,

+- Add an item
 - Change an item
 - Remove an item
 - Swap items